 Think we’re being sarcastic?
 Watch this made-in-Prešov music video then.

-And if we missed any of your favourite spots, tell us!
+And if we missed any of your favourite spots, share your own recommendations with us!